-A PIL was filed by the organisation Change India seeking compensation for the families of manual scavengers who lost their lives while performing hazardous work.
-The petition specifically sought interest in the delay in releasing compensation to the heirs of manual scavengers who had died during sewerage work, such as cleaning manholes and septic tanks, since 1993.
-The petition relied on the Supreme Court's decision in Safai Karamchari Andolan vs. Union of India (2014), which mandated compensation of ₹10 lakhs to be paid to the families of manual scavengers who died in the course of such work.
+A Public Interest Litigation (PIL) was filed by the organisation Change India seeking compensation for the families of manual scavengers who lost their lives while performing hazardous work.
+The petition specifically sought enhanced compensation with interest accounting for the delay in releasing compensation to the heirs of manual scavengers who had died during sewerage work, such as cleaning manholes and septic tanks, since 1993.
+The Petitioner relied on the Supreme Court's decision in Safai Karamchari Andolan vs. Union of India (2014), which mandated compensation of Rupees 10 lakhs to be paid to the families of manual scavengers who died in the course of such work.

-The Madras High Court recognised that compensation of ₹10 lakhs was due to the families of manual scavengers who died during sewerage work.
+The Madras High Court recognised that compensation of Rupees 10 lakhs was due to the families of manual scavengers who died during sewerage work.
 The Court acknowledged that while compensation was paid, it was done in tranches, leading to delays.
 However, the Supreme Court judgment did not provide for interest on delayed payments.
-The High Court directed the State of Tamil Nadu to pay interest at the rate of 8% per annum, from October 1, 2014, until the full payment of ₹10 lakhs to the heirs of the deceased manual scavengers.
+The High Court directed the State of Tamil Nadu to pay interest at the rate of 8% per annum, from October 1, 2014, until the full payment of Rupees 10 lakhs to the heirs of the deceased manual scavengers.
 The Court emphasised that the State had a duty to prohibit manual scavenging and ensure the timely payment of compensation.